PostCam: Camera-Controllable Novel-View Video Generation with Query-Shared Cross-Attention: Experimental Results

 \textbf{Evaluation Metrics.} \textit{(1) Camera Accuracy:} To evaluate the camera motion control accuracy of different models, we estimate the camera trajectory of the generated video and compare it with the ground-truth trajectory, computing the rotation error (RotErr) and translation error (TransErr).
-Since conventional pose estimation methods (e.g., COLMAP and GLOMAP) often fail in dynamic scenes, we evaluated several alternative approaches and ultimately adopted VGGT, a feed-forward reconstruction method that demonstrated more suitable for our experiments.
-Detailed comparative results of different trajectory estimation methods are provided in the supplementary material. \textit{(2) Video Quality:} We evaluate the video quality with the widely-used VBench~\citep{huang2024vbench} metrics, and report the dimensions of Aesthetic Quality (Aes.
+Since conventional pose estimation methods (e.g., COLMAP and GLOMAP) often fail in dynamic scenes, we evaluated several alternative approaches and ultimately adopted VGGT, a feed-forward reconstruction method that proved more suitable for our experiments.
+Detailed comparative results of different trajectory estimation methods are provided in the supplementary material. \textit{(2) Video Quality:} We evaluate video quality using the widely adopted VBench~\citep{huang2024vbench} metrics, reporting metrics across multiple dimensions, including Aesthetic Quality (Aes.
 Qual.), Imaging Quality (Img.
 Qual.), Temporal Flickering (Tem.
 Flick.), Motion Smoothness (Motion Smooth.), Subject Consistency (Sub.
 Cons.), and Background Consistency (Bg.
-Cons.). \textit{(3) View Consistency:} We assess the view consistency between generated and real videos in the feature space using Fréchet Image Distance (FID) and Fréchet Video Distance (FVD).
-For real-world datasets, we measure the similarity between the generated videos and their corresponding source videos.
+Cons.). \textit{(3) View Consistency:} We assess view consistency between generated and real videos in the feature space using Fr\'echet Image Distance (FID)~\citep{heusel2017gans} and Fr\'echet Video Distance (FVD)~\citep{unterthiner2018fvd}.
+For real-world datasets, we measure the similarity between generated videos and their corresponding source videos.
 For synthetic datasets, we compare directly against ground-truth target videos.